visciang/mbs/README.md

     "toolchain": {
         // dockerfile: toolchain dockerfile
         "dockerfile": "Dockerfile",
+        // [at least one of] files | files_profile
         // files: build "input" files (glob expression allowed)
         // these are the files "watched" for changes,
         // define this list very carefully
-        "files": [
+        // files_profile: the config file profile to use "files": [
             "build.sh"
         ],
+        "files_profile": "...",
         // [optional] deps_change_step: step executed if and only if
         // a dependency (transitively) change
         "deps_change_step": "deps_change",